-Below code snippet will create a new login Mahesh with default settings.
+It will create a new login Mahesh with default settings.

 -- Create SQL Login Example CREATE LOGIN Mahesh WITH PASSWORD = 'password'

-Below screenshot will show our newly created login
+It will show our newly created login

 -- Create SQL Login Example CREATE LOGIN Rob WITH PASSWORD = 'password', DEFAULT_DATABASE = [SQL Tutorial], -- This is Optional DEFAULT_LANGUAGE = [English];-- This is Optional

 You can see the same in its properties.